designer2k2/EMUcanT4/README.md

 This Library is tested with a Teesy 4.0 and SN65HVD232 transceiver.

 The EMU Black was running Software Version 2.127.

+Arduino IDE Version 1.8.13 and Teensyduino 1.53 was used.

 ## Different Versions